-Figure 7.2 shows the Na2CO3/Na2SO4 mass ratio in 31 black liquors analyzed from 1997 through 2012.
+Figure 2 shows the Na2CO3/Na2SO4 mass ratio in 31 black liquors analyzed from 1997 through 2012.
 Most of the liquor samples analyzed were from the first effect or concentrator feed liquors, while some were weak or intermediate liquor samples.
-The 19 liquors labeled as "dicarbonate" in Figure 7.2, first crystallize dicarbonate as water is evaporated from them.
-Seven of the nine liquors labeled as "Burkeite" initially crystallize Burkeite when they are concentrated, but eventually dicarbonate crystallizes from them.
+The 19 liquors labeled as "dicarbonate" in Figure 2, first crystallize dicarbonate as water is evaporated from them.
+Seven of the nine liquors labeled as "Burkeite" initially crystallize Burkeite when they are concentrated, but eventually dicarbonate crystallizes.
 This is because crystallization of Burkeite depletes Na2SO4 from solution more rapidly than it depletes Na2CO3.
 As a result, the ratio of dissolved Na2CO3/Na2SO4 in the liquors increases.

-Figure 7.2.
+Figure 2.
 Na2CO3/Na2SO4 mass ratios for 31 kraft mill black liquors.
 The ranges marked Burkeite, dicarbonate, and Na2CO3 indicate what the first salts to crystallize would be for each black liquor when concentrated to above its solubility limit.
-Dark blue: from Schmidl and Frederick, 1998 [6]; light blue: from other black liquors analyzed more recently.
-The area marked "dicarbonate" includes sodium sulfate carbonate which is a separate crystal species, but appears to behave in the same way as dicarbonate.
+Dark blue: from Schmidl and Frederick, 1998 (6); light blue: from other black liquors analyzed more recently.
+The area marked "dicabonate" includes sodium sulfate carbonate which is a separate crystal species, but appears to behave in the same way as dicarbonate.

-7.2.2 Solubility of Sodium Salts in Black Liquor
+6.2.2 Solubility of Sodium Salts in Black Liquor

 The solubility of Na2CO3+Na2SO4 in most black liquors is from 60 to 100 g/L at 50wt% total dry solids content.
-The solubility of these salts decreases with increasing sodium, carbonate and sulfate concentration [1].
-The solubility of these salts also decreases with increasing temperature in the temperature range relevant to black liquor evaporators [7].
-Their solubility changes with the ratio of Na2CO3 to Na2SO4 in black liquor as illustrated in Figure 7.3.
+The solubility of these salts decrease with increasing sodium, carbonate and sulfate concentration (1).
+The solubility of these salts also decreases with increasing temperature in the temperature range relevant to black liquor evaporators (7).
+Their solubility changes with the ratio of Na2CO3 to Na2SO4 in black liquor as illustrated in Figure 3.
 The solubility limit decreases by about 4 wt-% dry solids content as the carbonate to sulfate ratio increases from 60/40 to 90/10 as shown here.
 Evaporator operators need to be aware of how these changes in Na2CO3/Na2SO4 ratio, total sodium content, and temperature can create or eliminate conditions for rapid dicarbonate scale deposition even when operating at constant product dry solids content.
-There are a number of published approaches for estimating the solubility limit [8-10].
-These correlations are based primarily on the data of Grace [1].
+There are a number of published approaches for estimating the solubility limit (8-10).
+These correlations are based primarily on the data of Grace (1).

-Figure 7.3.
+Figure 3.
 Black liquor solids content at the solubility limit for Na2CO3+Na2SO4 versus wt-% Na2CO3+Na2SO4 in dry black liquor solids.
 Based on Grace's correlation (1975).

-7.2.3 Crystallization in Black Liquor Concentrators
+6.2.3 Crystallization in Black Liquor Concentrators

-Nucleation is the formation of a stable crystal nucleus.
-It requires some level of supersaturation for the onset of nucleation [11]; for some salts, such as the sodium double salts discussed here, the level of supersaturation can be quite high at the onset of nucleation.
+Nucleation is the formation of a stable crystal nucleus and requires some level of supersaturation (11).
+For some salts, such as the sodium double salts discussed here, the level of supersaturation can be quite high.
 The concentration at which nucleation occurs, is called the metastable limit.
 The metastable limit depends on the salt being precipitated as well as external factors such as the solvent properties, presence of ions that inhibit the formation of a stable nucleus, degree of mixing, and defects in the equipment surfaces.
-This is illustrated for dicarbonate in water, Figure 7.4.
-To understand the metastable limit, consider the solution in Figure 7.4, starting at a salt content of 29% at 130 °C. Both of the salts are soluble at those conditions.
+This is illustrated for dicarbonate in water, Figure 4.
+To understand the metastable limit, consider the solution in Figure 4, starting at a salt content of 29% at 130 °C. All of the salt is soluble at those conditions.
 As water evaporates isothermally, the concentration of dissolved salt in solution increases above the solubility limit.
-In the case of these experiments, the solution reached a concentration of ~32 wt% salt content before dicarbonate began to crystallize.
+In the case of these experiments, the solution reached a concentration of \sim 32 wt% salt content before dicarbonate precipitates.